A group performs at the Kenako Afrika Festival in Berlin last year. Music concerts are a main feature of African festivals/Photo: AfricanCourierMedia

 – Nigerianischer Aufklärungstag –

-27 June / Potsdam, Bassinplatz
+27 June/Potsdam, Bassinplatz

-To showcase Nigerian cultural expressions, the one-day festival will include music and dance performances, a fashion show, culinary specialties, an exhibition of Nigerian-made products and a children’s programme.
+To showcase popular Nigerian cultural expressions, the one-day festival will include music and dance performances, a fashion show, culinary specialties, an exhibition of Nigerian-made products and a children’s programme.

 Among its key objectives, WAZOBIA Nigerian Day aims to promote mutual tolerance and acceptance in society, while also creating greater opportunities for social participation for people of African descent living in Brandenburg, the eastern German state whose capital is Potsdam.